It was simple, really.

 “Narukami-kun, you made it!”
 Came a loud call through the crowd, shifting Yu’s attention from the girl giggling beneath him.
 The source was none other than Chie Satonaka, which lead to no surprise.
 She always spoke with a voice that contrasted her small form.
 “Oh, and hey, Yosuke.”

 When she walked over, his partner complaining about the half-baked greeting, his stomach suddenly lurched.
 She seemed so strong, and anyone could tell just from appearance she’s made a name for herself.
-Last he remembered, the girl even got into a friendship with Sanada-suffix, creating a near unstoppable team.
+Last he remembered, the girl even got into a friendship with Sanada-san, creating a near unstoppable team.

 “It’s so good to see you again!”
 And just like that, Satonaka had her arms wrapped around the two of them.
 Yosuke was sputtering out a response akin to disgust, causing the other to laugh, but Yu found himself in a state of shock.
 He couldn’t hear anything she was saying, whether it about the man himself, her friends scattered around the room, or even about nothing, it came to him in muffled tones.